 Sam didn't stop at measurements, he learned every angle of boot-making, striving for excellence in his field.
 From the boot shank to the stitching to the leather, Sam Lucchese studied everything.
 For instance, he has explained that, regarding leather, it's not just the animal itself that makes a difference in stretchiness and durability.
 Different parts of the animal, as well as the grain of the leather itself, influence how stretchy and durable the leather is.
 Did you know that leather generally stretches more in the direction the hair on the animal grows?

 By taking all of these factors into account, Sam Lucchese Jr. was able to design boots that not only looked great - they felt great.
 This design allowed the Lucchese Boot Company to grow into one of the most well-known cowboy boot manufactures in the world - known for their superior quality and fit.
 In 1970, Blue Bell Inc. bought the company from Sam so that the Lucchese Boot Company could expand and be able to offer these exquisite western boots at wholesale.

 NOTE: In 2012 Lucchese restructured their naming conventions.
 If you are interested in learning about how to tell the differences between the different lines of boots please read our Lucchese Name-Change Article.

-For an astounding look into the Lucchese History, and Sam Lucchese Junior's research on the human foot and how it impacts boot-making, be sure to read "A Lifetime with Boots" by Sam Lucchese, with Tad S. Mizwa.
+Portions of this writeup are credited to the book, "A Lifetime with Boots" by Sam Lucchese, with Tad S. Mizwa.
+For an astounding look into the Lucchese History, along with Sam Lucchese Junior's research on the human foot and how it impacts boot-making, be sure to read it.